joshuacox/reactiondev/README.md

 ### Demo

-For a ephemeral demo instance that will not retain data, and let you play around with a default Reaction demo
+For an ephemeral demo instance that will not retain data, and let you play around with a default Reaction demo

 `docker pull joshuacox/reactiondev:demo`  and then run it with something like

 ```
 docker run --name reactiondevdemo -d -p 3001:3000 joshuacox/reactiondev:demo
 ```

 ### Usage